defi-wonderland/specs/specs/protocol/superchain-configuration.md

 ### Invariants

-- Only the `upgrader` role (to be defined) MUST be able to add a new chain to the dependency set
+- Only the `UPGRADER` role MUST be able to add a new chain to the dependency set

 - The chain being added MUST NOT have any other dependencies before joining a cluster